dashohoxha/killercoda-scenarios/linux-cli/part3/step2.md

    `find ~ \( -type f -perm 0600 \) -or \( -type d -perm 0700 \) | wc -l`{{execute}}

-   **Note:** This is a bit complex for the sake of example, however we could have done it in two simpler steps, like this:
+   **Note:** This example is a bit complex just to illustrate the logical operators and parantheses, however we could have done it in two simpler steps, like this:

    `find ~ -type f -not -perm 0600 -exec chmod 0600 '{}' ';'`{{execute}}

    `find ~ -type d -not -perm 0700 -exec chmod 0700 '{}' ';'`{{execute}}

 8. Let's try some more tests: